baldurk/renderdoc/docs/getting_started/quick_start.rst

 More details can be found on the :doc:`../window/api_inspector` page.

 The API Calls window updates as a new event is selected.
-It shows the individual API calls and their parameters between the previous and current event.
-The bottom entry in this list always corresponds to the event that is currently selected, and each row can be expanded to show the parameters that were passed to that API call.
+It shows the individual API calls and their parameters.
+If an action is selected, the list shows all API calls between the previous action and this action and the last entry in this list always corresponds to the action itself.
+Each row can be expanded to show the parameters that were passed to that API call.

 At the bottom of the window is an optional expandable section which shows the callstack (if available and recorded) from the application code into the API function.